cognitivecomputations/qwen2to3/README.md

 **Use this model with a clear understanding of these limitations, primarily for research and experimentation.**

-> **Reasoning:** The disclaimer is now much more specific and actionable.
-It directly addresses the excellent points your friend raised (long-context, quantization, benchmarks), which builds trust and helps users make informed decisions.

 ---

 ## Model Purpose and Motivation